ubemacapuno/foodie-blog/readme.md

 ## Objectives

-- Full-stack project to practice building with MVC architecture and auth.
+- The objective of this project is to develop a full-stack CRUD application for practicing MVC architecture, authentication, and Tailwind CSS.

 ---

 ## Who is this for?

-- This is for developers learning to make simple full-stack apps.
-And for people that hate ad-infested websites to look up how to make guacamole.
+- This is for people that HATE ad-infested websites that force you to scroll through someone's life story just to look up how to make guacamole!!
+And of course for developers learning to make full-stack applications using Node, MongoDB, and JS templating (EJS).

 ---

 ## Packages/Dependencies used

-bcrypt, connect-mongo, dotenv, ejs, express, express-flash, express-session, mongodb, mongoose, morgan, passport, passport-local, validator, nodemon.
+bcrypt, connect-mongo, dotenv, ejs, express, express-flash, express-session, mongodb, mongoose, morgan, passport, passport-local, validator, nodemon, tailwindcss, postcss, and postcss-cli.

 ---